Welcome to today's edition of the Rush 24-7 podcast.

 Isn't that number 20?

-Did I tell you keep number 26?
+Did I tell you key number 20?

 Yeah, here, here, listen to him.

-One gets the sense that this is more reflective of the quote unquote new normal, if you will.
+One gets the sense that this is more reflective of the quote-unquote new normal, if you will.

 So much of society is changing so rapidly.

-We talk about a new normal when it comes to climate change and adjusting to uh a change in the weather patterns.
+We talk about a new normal when it comes to climate change and adjusting to a change in the weather patterns.

-So it's kind of like 9% unemployment, it's just the way it is.
+So it's kind of like 9% unemployment.

 It's just the way it is.